Notes from my friend Margaret Guroff's 2018 book "The Mechanical Horse: How the Bicycle Reshaped American Life."

 University of Texas Press(2016)

 This, of course, made the enormously front-wheeled machines ridiculously cumbersome, suitable for only the most adventurous of men.
-Difficult to mount or dismount (tho not quite as difficult as you'd imagine), and, with just the slightest irregularity in the road, the driver might tumble -- headfirst! -- into the road ("taking a header")!
-Not surprisingly, such high wheels were only favored by the male hipsters of the day, a modest market.
+Difficult to mount and dismount.
+And, with just the slightest irregularity in the road, the driver might tumble -- headfirst! -- into the road ("taking a header")!
+Not surprisingly, such high wheels were only favored by the male hipsters of the day, a modest market at best.
 Only about 50 high wheelers were in the country in 1878, but that had grown to about 16,000 by 1888.

 A new set of two-wheeled bikes used a chain to link the pedal to the rear wheels, allowing the front wheel to shrink, bringing the rider closer to the ground.
-The bicycle rode more comfortably, broadening its appeal to women.
+And with this modification, the bicycle rode more comfortably, broadening its appeal.
 These bikes, the kind we most associate with today's form of bicycle, were called "safety bikes" to distinguish them from the high wheelers.
 And in 1888, manufacturers created a dropframe version that could accommodate the long skirts of women (though many female riders took to wearing bloomers on their new bikes).

 For a time, the high wheelers and the safety bikes "coexisted like Neanderthals and Homo sapiens, with the bigger, older species continuing to inhabit its traditional niche while the smaller, nimbler creature carved out a new one," Guroff wrote.